foldda/rda/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

 Recursive Delimited Array, or RDA, is a text encoding format, similar to XML and JSON, for storing data in text strings.

-Unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space, an expandable multi-dimensional array[^1], for accommodating a targeted data object, regardless of the object's attributes and structure.
+Unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space, which is an expandable multi-dimensional array[^1], for encoding a targeted data object - regardless of the object's attributes and structure.

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

 RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
-Most significantly, as explained below, RDA is a key technology that enables applications to exchange data _freely_, even when the applications are independent and evolving, with 'incompatible' data models.
-This potentially allows more communication and collaborative interactions between many otherwise isolated devices and programs.
+Most significantly, as explained below, RDA presents a key technology that enables applications to exchange data _freely and with low cost_, even when they are independent and evolving, with 'incompatible data models'.
+So it potentially allows more communication and collaborative interactions between many otherwise isolated devices and programs.

 ## RDA's Schema-less Encoding